 Alternatively: in a world with dangerously horrible weather, people fight over an uncomfortable chair.

-A drunk guy asks his friend to do his job for him.
+Season One: A drunk guy asks his friend to do his job for him.
 Then he gets killed by a pig, his friend gets beheaded, a jerk ends up on the throne, and everyone starts grabbing expensive headgear and trying to tell everyone else to kneel.
 Meanwhile, on the other side of the ocean, a girl sets things on fire.

-Game of Thrones Season Two: Five guys with expensive headgear wave swords at each other.
+Season Two: Five guys with expensive headgear wave swords at each other.
 Very young girls make inappropriate friendships with older men.
 A bunch of guys in black take a road trip to someplace cold.
 Across the ocean, countless people die over a young girl's pets.

 Green Acres: A strange city slicker couple runs a dilapidated farm in a bizarre farm community where the most admired resident is a super capable pig.